CORPORATE LEADERSHIP, SOCIAL PROGRESS

 Through CECP’s collaboration with 200+ companies, hundreds of monthly inquiries and discussions, proprietary surveys, and conversations with leading experts and on-the-ground practitioners, we see six trends as companies lead during these uncertain times.

-COMMITMENT DESPITE DISRUPTION: The best corporate social commitments and investments are increasingly strategic and have not wavered in an uncertain environment.
+ADULTS IN THE ROOM: The best corporate social commitments and investments are increasingly strategic and have not wavered in an uncertain environment.

 PURPOSE IS THE NEW PERK: Companies are building programs that move employees from disengaged to purpose-driven.